-Learning from those that came before you – especially if you’re gearing up for your first Whole30 rodeo, can give you stable footing to take off from, provide confidence during a time when confidence tends to be low, and set you up for success for your 30 day food adventure.
+Learning from those that came before you – especially if you’re gearing up for your first Whole30 rodeo, can give you a stable footing to take off from, provide confidence during a time when confidence tends to be low, and set you up for success for your 30-day food adventure.

 We called on our Whole30 community to share their experience of Whole30s past.
 From vets to newbies, they share their takeaways and advice for those of us embarking on an upcoming Whole30.

 Whole30 is great if you want to strategically understand how to eat better and how foods impact you personally.
 I’ve done Whole30 twice and each was different.
 Both experiences brought different results and gave me a deeper understanding of my body.